Impact Acquire SDK C++

 Using The Code Generator

-As any GenICam™ compliant device for which there is a GenICam™ GenTL compliant capture driver in Impact Acquire can be used using the Impact Acquire interface and it can't be known which features are supported by a device until a device has been initialised and its GenICam™ XML file has been processed it is not possible to provide a complete C++ wrapper for every device statically.
+As any GenICam™ compliant device for which there is a GenICam™ GenTL compliant capture stack in Impact Acquire can be used using the Impact Acquire interface and it can't be known which features are supported by a device until a device has been initialised and its GenICam™ XML file has been processed it is not possible to provide a complete C++ wrapper for every device statically.

 Therefore an interface code generator has been embedded into mvGenTLConsumer library.
 This code generator can be used to create a convenient C++ interface file that allows access to every feature offered by a device.